 3. Sloppy Mistakes

 This happens when you do wrongly what you already know how to do.
-It may be an indication to enhance your concentration, habits and practice
+It may be an indication that you need to enhance your concentration, habits and practice.

 4. High-Stakes Mistakes

-With some tasks, the importance of minimizing mistakes cannot be overemphasised.
-Imagine you’ve been practicing for a presentation to the board.
-You would want to put your best foot forward at all times.
-Such mistakes should be minimised as much as is possible through regular practice.
+With some tasks, the importance of minimizing mistakes cannot be overemphasized.
+Imagine you have been practising for a presentation to the board.
+You would want to put your best foot forward at all times and avoid making high-stake mistakes.
+Mistakes can be minimised as much as possible through regular practice.

 What other mistakes do you make on the job?